FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-to-network/readme.md

 # RPC sync-to-network

-This RPC is a combination of sync-from-network and commit RPCs.
-If one of these RPCs fails the RPC will fail without any changes made.
+This RPC is a combination of the **sync-from-network** and **commit** RPCs.
+If one of those RPCs fails, this RPC also fails without making any changes.

-The purpose of this RPC is to synchronize configuration from the UniConfig nodes in the Configuration datastore of UniConfig transaction to network devices.
-The RPC input contains a list of the UniConfig nodes which are to be updated on a network device.
-Output of the RPC describes the result of sync-to-network and matches all input nodes.
-Calling RPC with empty list of target nodes results in syncing configuration of all nodes that have been modified in the UniConfig transaction.
-If some node fails, the RPC fails entirely.
+The purpose of this RPC is to synchronize configurations from UniConfig nodes in the **Configuration** datastore of the UniConfig transaction to network devices.

+RPC input contains a list of UniConfig nodes to be updated on a network device.
+RPC output describes the results and matches all input nodes.

+Calling this RPC with an empty list of target nodes syncs the configuration of all nodes modified in the UniConfig transaction.
+If any node fails, the entire RPC also fails.

-It is necessary for admin-state of UniConfig nodes, specified in the input, to be set to "unlocked".
+The `admin-state` of UniConfig nodes specified in the input must be set to `unlocked`.

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-RPC input contains nodes which are to be updated on the corresponding network device.
+RPC input contains a list of nodes to be updated on the corresponding network device.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:sync-to-network' \